riganti/dotvvm-docs/Controls/tailwind/Carousel/sample2/sample.md

-## Sample 2: Aspect ratio
+## Sample 2: Data-bound slides

-Set `UseAspectRatio="true"` to keep a 16:9 height based on the carousel width.
+Binds the carousel to a collection using `DataSource`, `ItemImageUrl`, and `ItemText`.
+This is the current API for generating slides from the viewmodel.